SPL: Dunfermline 0 Kilmarnock 3: 28/11/98

 Dunfermline`s man of the match has to have been Sammy the Tammy.
-In despatching the ball people off to their positions, our big furry friend showed better distribution than anything else that appeared in a Pars strip thereafter on the pitch.
+In dispatching the ball people off to their positions, our big furry friend showed better distribution than anything else that appeared in a Pars strip thereafter on the pitch.

 Andy Tod was handed a dubious role in centre midfield where no one but the management expect him to perform.
 The Par who was a favourite as a defender is no midfielder and his inclusion is clear favouritism from Campbell and Paton who will find a place for him no matter what.

 The Dark Ages have set in at East End Park.
-This was black and shite, tragic rather than magic and down right embarrassing to the avid Pars supporter.
+This was tragic rather than magic and down right embarrassing to the avid Pars supporter.
 The boos that echoed round East End Park at 4.50pm would have been much louder had at least half the Dunfermline support not left in torrents even before the third Kilmarnock goal.